codeplaysoftware/portBLAS/benchmark/README.md

     --benchmark_format console
 ```

-## Benchmark parameters

 ### CSV format

 The benchmarks can be given a CSV file containing the parameters to run with
-(matrix/vector dimensions, transpose or not, etc).
-One line corresponds to one
+(matrix/vector dimensions, transpose or not, etc), in the following format: one
-set of parameters, i.e one name for the library (though it will be iterated
+line corresponds to one set of parameters, i.e one name for the library (though
-many times for statistical accuracy).
+it will be iterated many times for statistical accuracy).

 The formats for the different BLAS levels are: